kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 }
 ```

-In order to use this new helper method, we'll add a call to it fromw within the catch block of the `SubmitRequest()` method in the RequestPage Page Object.
+In order to use this new helper method, we'll add a call to it from within the catch block of the `SubmitRequest()` method in the RequestPage Page Object.

 If we lower the WebDriverWait Timespan to 2 seconds, it should throw an exception and a sceenshot can be taken.